-When France and the Netherlands met at Euro 2000 on June 21, 2000, both countries were assured of a quarter-final berth.
+When France and the Netherlands met at Euro 2000 on June 21, 2000, both countries clinched quarterfinal berths.
 France only needed a draw to win the group as both countries put on an impressive display in this match.

 However, the game would turn early in the second half on two straight Dutch possessions.

-Following Patrick Viera's foul on Edgar Davids, the Netherlands capitalized on a set piece.
-He scored the Netherlands first goal amidst some controversy against the Czech Republic at Euro 2000.
+Following Patrick Viera's foul on Edgar Davids, the Netherlands capitalized on a set-piece.
 In the 51st minute, Frank de Boer scored on the ensuing free kick from 35 yards.

-Eight minutes later, Boudewijn Zenden received a pass from Westerveld and shoots just past Lama to put the Netherlands ahead.
+Eight minutes later, Boudewijn Zenden received a pass from Westerveld and shot just past Lama to put the Netherlands ahead.
 France had opportunities for the tie as they substituted Dugarry for Youri Djorkaeff.
-However, France only had one major chance in the 75th minute, when Westerveld saved a Trezeguet attempt.
+However, France only had one significant attempt on goal in the 75th minute, when Westerveld saved a Trezeguet attempt.

-He would be on a roster at a seventh major tournament here at Euro 2000.
-When he came on replace Dennis Bergkamp in the 78th minute, Aron Winter equalled Ruud Krol's record for most caps by a Dutch player.
+There would still be time for history, particularly for one player on a roster at a seventh major tournament here at Euro 2000.
+When he came on replace Dennis Bergkamp in the 78th minute, Aron Winter equaled Ruud Krol's record for most caps by a Dutch player.
 Winter would be on the field when the final whistle blew as the Netherlands won Group D with the 3-2 victory as well as the Netherlands' first victory over France in 19 years.

 2008: Nightmare at Berne